How To Make An Air Mattress More Comfortable

 Air mattresses typically provide a comfortable night’s sleep.
 However, there are a few pain points that an air mattress can present.

-We have some great tips on setting one up, so you wake up rested and recharge the next morning!
+We have some great tips on setting one up, so you wake up rested and recharge the following day!

 Many of us have, at some point in our lives, slept on an air mattress while camping, sleeping over at someone’s house, or as a temporary bed when moving.
-Then there are a select few who opt to sleep full time on one.
-It might surprise you to learn that the air mattress has been around since the 1800s!
+Then a select few opt to sleep full-time on one.
+It might surprise you that the air mattress has existed since the 1800s!

-The concept of sleeping on a “cloud” of adjustable firmnesses sold consumers long ago to trade in their traditional heavyweight cotton mattress for a lightweight option.
+The concept of sleeping on a “cloud” of adjustable firmnesses sold consumers long ago to trade in their traditional heavyweight cotton mattresses for a lightweight option.

-Today, the air mattress is not only used when camping or for overnight guests, but the medical industry uses it for patients bedridden or recovering.
+Today, an air mattress is not only used when camping or for overnight guests, but the medical industry uses it for patients who are bedridden or recovering.

 Why Aren’t Some Air Mattresses Comfortable?

-Perhaps the biggest complaint regarding sleeping on this type of mattress is waking up to little or no air left inside of one.
-During the colder months, air mattresses can be quite cold.
-Air offers no insulation when the mattress is directly lying on a cold floor or ground.
+Perhaps the biggest complaint regarding sleeping on this type of mattress is waking up to little or no air left inside one.
+During the colder months, air mattresses can be pretty cold.
+Air offers no insulation when the mattress is on a cold floor or ground.

 Don’t Skimp On Bed Linens

-Whether you are going camping, having a guest over, or using an air mattress temporarily or full time, having lovely bed linens is a must!
+Whether camping, having a guest over, or using an air mattress temporarily or full-time, having lovely bed linens is a must!
 A bed is only as comfortable and plush as the bed linens you place on it.

 Mattress Topper

 Adding a lush, plump, comfortable air mattress topper is a must to stay warm and to be comfortable.
-For the colder climates or seasons, a down-filled topper provides a toasty barrier of insulation between you and the mattress.
+For the colder climates or seasons, a down-filled topper provides a toasty insulation barrier between you and the mattress.

 Sheets